 The harness is made in “H-Style” which has proven to me being the most comfortable way of carrying a chest rig, because it negates the danger of the Harness slipping over your shoulders.
 The load gets well distributed all over your shoulder belt and your neck because of the broad and thin material, this eliminates the need for padding which may conflict with bakcpacks.
 On each shoulder strap, you find two elastic loops for routing comms and hydration.

-Its also important that the slim harness doesn’t restrict your shooting stance and always enables a propper rifle pocket.
+Its also important that the slim harness doesn’t restrict your shooting stance and always enables you to build a propper rifle pocket.

 To expand the load bearing capacities of the Pusher Chestrig Mayflower released the “Pusher backpanel”.
 The Pusher backpanel works as a load bearing backpanel and also as a makeshift armor carrier.
 Its worth to note that the backpanel is sold separately and is not included when your purchase a Pusher chestrig.